Last Christmas, a man rammed into us.

 The driver had missed me by a handful of inches.

 Within no time, we saw flashing lights coming towards us.

 “Are you hurt, miss?”
 I heard a man’s voice ask me.

 Someone helped me out.
 I sat down on the edge of the sidewalk, staring at a car completely destroyed, surrounded by a blur of pulsating red and yellow lights… my head spinning, my heart still pounding.
 The cold mist hit my face.
 I wanted to cry.
-It had been such a hard year… a hard two years, in fact… and now this, two days before Christmas.

 But the tears were held back by an overwhelming sense of relief.
 I knew I was okay… we were okay, and it could have been much, much worse.

 “I am okay.”
 I managed to tell the police officer in a shaky voice.